venturers/venturers.github.io/index.md

 ## Community Feedback

 - I thought the layout was very nice!
 I love the background images.
 The advanced search is also a good feature to have, but some of it is not clear, like "transportation" in friends search.
 I think you guys should specify what that means on the advanced search form.
 I realize that it means what type of transportation they can provide, but I wasn't clear about that at first.
+Anonymous

+- I really like how the website looks!
+I feel like some of the features are missing, like for example you can't delete an event you made, and on the dashboard you can't remove a friend, you have to search for the friend on the search page and then remove them.
+Just a few small things...
+But overall, it's a beautiful website!
+Good job guys!
+Anonymous

 ## Developer Guide